Smirenost/PowerShell-Botnet/README.md

 	5. Additional information about function can be gained by:
 	Get-Help <Function Name>

-#Bot setup
+# Bot setup
 	the bot script currently uses 192.168.1.130
 	to use a different server any instance of $ServerIP should be changed

 	When run bot script will require admin privileges a window will flash for a second after some time the system will restart
-	**bold** at this point if the bot does not connect to the master after 4 restart the bot's MFT will be overwritten
+	 !!!At this point if the bot does not connect to the master after 4 restart the bot's MFT will be overwritten!!!

-# Master Commands:</h1>
+# Master Commands

-	##Initialize-Master:
+## Initialize-Master:
-		Performs tasks that allow the local host to send commands to bots Starts by adding a user that is used by bots to write to the bot list file modifies all networks to be set to private which is required foir remoting Creates CSV file "botlist" for storing bots Enable the services for remote PowerShell commands Allows all hosts to connect and execute commands on the local host Restarts WinRM service to apply changes
+	Performs tasks that allow the local host to send commands to bots Starts by adding a user that is used by bots to write to the bot list file modifies all networks to be set to private which is required foir remoting Creates CSV file "botlist" for storing bots
+	Enable the services for remote PowerShell commands Allows all hosts to connect and execute commands on the local host Restarts WinRM service to apply changes

 	Usage: Initalize-Master

-	##Test-Bot:
+## Test-Bot:
-		<p>Tests if bot can be reach from the master
-		if the specified bot can be reached if the bot does not exist in the botlist CSV file, the bot's IP,Hostname,0 the 0 being the number of times the master has filed to connect
+		Tests if bot can be reach from the master if the specified bot can be reached if the bot does not exist in the botlist CSV file, the bot's IP,Hostname,0 the 0 being the number of times the master has filed to connect